 Prompts on the Hub

 The resources Hub has a new page dedicated to prompts.
 It allows users to easily discover and explore the existing prompts or create new prompts for identifying entities or relations.
-Currently, NLP Lab supports prompts for Healthcare, Finance, and Legal domains applied using pre-trained question-answering language models published on the NLP Models Hub and available to download in one click.
+Currently, Labs for NLP annotation supports prompts for Healthcare, Finance, and Legal domains applied using pre-trained question-answering language models published on the NLP Models Hub and available to download in one click.
 The main advantage behind the use of prompts in entity or relation recognition is the ease of definition.
 Non-technical domain experts can easily create prompts, test and edit them on the playground on custom text snippets and, when ready, deploy them for pre-annotation as part of larger NLP projects.
 Together with rules, prompts are very handy in situations where no pre-trained models exist, for the target entities and domains.
 With rules and prompts the annotators never start their projects from scratch but can capitalize on the power of zero-shot models and rules to help them pre-annotate the simple entities and relations and speed up the annotation process.
 As such the NLP Lab ensures fewer manual annotations are required from any given task.

 - Creating NER Prompts